-The monetary component of the Settlement is \$30,000,000.
-Settling Defendant has paid this amount and it has been accruing interest.
+The monetary component of the Settlement is \$10,000,000.
+Settling Defendants have paid this amount and it has been accruing interest.
 Settlement Agreement ¶ 7.
-The Settlement Fund may be reduced by up to \$3,600,000 based upon provisions in the Settlement Agreement concerning the opt outs.
-The Settlement Fund also could have been increased by an additional \$7,058,823.50 under the MFN clause described in further detail below.
+The Settlement Fund also may be increased to a maximum of \$12,500,000 under the MFN clause described in further detail below.
 The monetary component of the Settlement, net of Court-approved attorneys' fees, service awards for the DPP class representatives, expenses and costs of litigation, Notice and administration of the Settlement ("Net Settlement Fund"), will be distributed to the Settlement Class pursuant to the Plan of Allocation (upon Court approval after the filing of a motion for distribution).